PhilT/machines/README.md

 Status
 -----------------------------------------------------------

-**July 2013**
+**July 2013** Working on 0.6.0

-* Released 0.5.6 gem
-* Some gem updates, cleaned up API
-* Working development and server builds.

-Working on:

-* Cloud deployments
+* Generate SSH keys (instead of copying existing ones - bad!)
+* Move passwords from machines.yml and webapps.yml into encrypted file
+* Lots of fixes
+* Updated to Ubuntu 13.04 (not supporting actively supporting older versions yet)

 Features